DataCanvasIO/HyperTS/docs/en_US/source/contents/0300_dataformat.rst

           -                  -                -                -                    -
   xxxx-xx-xx xx:xx:xx        x                x                x                    x

-where *xxxx-xx-xx xx:xx:xx* stands for datetime.
+where *xxxx-xx-xx xx:xx:xx* stands for the datetime.
 Preferably, the date format is ``YYYY-MM-DD`` and the time is ``HH:MM:SS``.
 In variable columns, (*x*) represents a certain value and (*-*) means the value is missing.

 .. note::

-  - 在预测任务中的数据中, HyperTS期待也必须含有时间列, 列名称不作规范, 无论是ds,  ts,  timestamp,  TimeStamp还是其他。
+  - The timestamp column is mandatory for forecasting task.
+However, the column name is free to define.
   - The datetime can be any format as long as it can be identified by ``pandas.to_datetime``.
-  - HyperTS could sort the data in time sequence if the time is random.
+  - HyperTS could sort the data in time sequence if the timestamps of original input data are random.
   - HyperTS supports input data with various time frequencies.
-For example, second(S)、minute(T)、hour(H)、day(D)、week(W)、month(M)、year(Y),etc.
+For example, second(S)、minute(T)、hour(H)、day(D)、week(W)、month(M)、year(Y), etc.
-  - HyperTS could interpolate the missing time points and segments during the preprocessing stage.输入数据允许存在缺失值, 缺失点与缺失时间片段,  HyperTS将会在数据预处理过程被填充。
+  - HyperTS could interpolate the missing time segments and missing values during the preprocessing stage.
   - HyperTS could dropout the repeated rows during the preprocessing stage.